actionml/harness/commands.md

  1. Start the PIO-Kappa server but none of the component services like Spark, DBs, etc., :

-        aml start <config.json> [-p <port-num>| --port <port-num>]
+        harness start
-        # default port if not specified is 9090
+        # default port if not specified in harness-env is 9090
-        # config of the server is held in the config file see
-        # Server Configuration section for setup.

  1. Create a new Engine and set it's configuration:

-        aml engine new [<resource-id>] [-c <engine.json> | --config <engine.json>]
-        # if no resource-id is supplied one will be generated and
-        # printed
+        harness add <some-engine.json>
+        # the engine-id in the json file will be used for the resource-id
+        # in the REST API

- 1. The `engine.json` file is required above but it can be modifed with:
+ 1. The `<some-engine.json>` file is required above but it can be modifed with:

-        aml engine update <resource-id> [-c <engine.json> | --config <engine.json>]
-        # the -c or --config must be specified, see the engine template
-        # docs for engine.json requirements.
+        harness update <some-engine.json>
+        # use -d if you want to discard any previously collected data
+        # or model

  1. Once the engine is created and receiving input through it's REST `events` input endpoint any Kappa style learner will respond to the REST engine `queries` endpoint.
 To use a Lambda style (batch/background) style learner or to bulk train the Kappa on saved up input run:

-        aml train <resource-id> # id of the engine
+        harness train <some-engine.json>

  1. If you wish to **remove all data** and the engine to start fresh:

-        aml engine delete <resource-id> # id of engine
+        harness delete <some-engine.json>

  1. To bring the server down:

-        aml stop <server-config-file> [-f | --force]
+        harness stop
-        # The PID is retrieved from a location set in the
+        # The PID is retrieved from a location set in
-        # Server Configuration file.
+        # `harness-env`.
 If the file is not provided
-        # the command will attempt to find the server process to stop
-        # -f or --force will bypass the confirmation of "aml stop"

 # Engine Configuration Parameters